 Poor winter range causes both increased mortality and reduced reproductive rates.
 A classic example of such a population crash occurred at Isle Royale in Michigan where a 1930 population of between 1,000 and 3,000 moose over browsed their range and declined to less than 200 by 1935.

 The primary known cause of non-hunting moose deaths (mortalities) in Vermont is motor vehicles.
-Since the beginning of Vermont's moose study in September 1980 nearly 70% of these reported mortalities were due to collisions with motor vehicles.
-Another 9% were losses by illegal shooting (poaching) and the remaining were due to a variety of causes such as accidents, suspected brainworm and train kills.
+Since 1980, 67% of these reported mortalities were due to collisions with motor vehicles.
+Another 8% were suspected brainworm, and the remaining were due to a variety of causes such as winter ticks, accidents, and illegal shooting (poaching).
 It is unknown how many moose are lost annually to predation but it's likely that calves are occasionally killed by bears and coyotes.